 - Tragic Villain: Lost her way when the Reaper artifact indoctrinated her.

-- Villain Ball: Bringing Shepard to her base and explaining what the Project is and how to activate it, continuing on with refusing to kill Shepard after he/she is subdued, and finishing up by announcing to Shepard exactly what she plans to do to scuttle the asteroid and daring him/her to stop her.
-To be fair, this might be the mind degradation that indoctrination causes.
+- Villain Ball: Bringing Shepard to her base and explaining what the Project is and how to activate it, continuing on with refusing to kill Shepard after they are subdued, and finishing up by announcing to Shepard exactly what she plans to do to scuttle the asteroid and daring them to stop her.
+To be fair, this might be the mind degradation that indoctrination causes or her Fighting from the Inside.

 - Villainous Breakdown: Complete with whining and hitting things because she can't hear the whispers any more.